ndouglas/hornvale-rust/README.md

 - Change the spammer to be a little more interesting, maybe.
 It might be time to start writing weather systems or whatever.
 - Start poaching ideas from TADS, Inform, etc.
 - Start dealing with idea of energy/metabolism/speed/etc.
+- Pass through command parsing to player object, room, items in room, etc for commands that only make sense with a specific contextual element.

 General Flow: